Operation Y and Shurik's Other Adventures: "Operation Y"

-A warehouse manager, trying to cover up his theft, hires three petty criminals nicknamed Fool (Балбес), Coward (Трус) and Pro (Бывалый) to stage a break-in.
-Their elaborate plan goes wrong when Shurik is asked by his landlady, an elderly woman who usually guards the warehouse, to babysit her granddaughter during her shift, and once that proves to be too much for him, to replace her while she takes care of the child.
+A warehouse manager, trying to cover up his theft, hires three petty criminals nicknamed Coward, Fool, and Pro to stage a break-in.
+Their elaborate plan goes wrong when Shurik is asked by his landlady, an elderly woman who usually guards the warehouse, to babysit her granddaughter during her shift.
+Once that proves to be too much for him, he replaces her as a guard while she takes care of the child.
 Surprised, Coward fails to neutralize the guard using a handkerchief soaked in chloroform as planned, putting himself to sleep instead.
 The culmination of the story is the "Warehouse Battle", involving Shurik and the criminals using various impromptu weapons such as musical instruments and rapiers.
 Finally, an agitated woman arrives at the warehouse and finds Shurik and the trio lying on a floor asleep – Coward having fainted earlier on, Fool and Pro having been "rendered harmless" by Shurik, and Shurik himself having fallen asleep after accidentally wiping his face with the chloroform soaked handkerchief.
 At the end of the segment, Shurik and the woman take the criminals to the police station.